qedus/osmpbf/README.md

 The parseNodes code has not been tested as I can only find PBF files with DenseNode format.

-The code does not decode DenseInfo or Info data structures as I currently have no need for them.

 An Encoder still needs to be created to reverse the process.